ynnore/SkinLensR/README.md

 For any inquiries or feedback, please contact us at dev.younes.ammari@gmail.com.

 ## Website
-Visit the MedAI website for more information and live demos.
+Visit the SkinLens website for more information and live demos.

-Check out the live demo of the application [https://medai.onrender.com](https://medai.onrender.com).
+Check out the live demo of the application [https://SkinLens.onrender.com](https://SkinLens.onrender.com).